RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 - `<selectorColor>` is the color of the bar that shows which game is selected.
 Set here to black.
 - `<selectedColor>` is the color of the text of the selected game.
 Set here to white.
 - `<primaryColor>` is the main text color of the Gamelist.
 Set here to black.
 - `<secondaryColor>` is the color of any folders in your Gamelist.
-Set here to a mid-point grey.
+Set here to a mid-point gray.

 <figure markdown>
   ![Spare Theme Basic View - Gamelist](https://i.imgur.com/8SDAVnh.jpg)